 The study is performed while the patient sleeps overnight in a comfortable, private room.
 ALMH offers a double bed for comfort.
-Only nighttime tests are completed at Abraham Lincoln Memorial Hospital.
-Daytime sleep studies are available at Memorial Medical Center in Springfield.
+Nighttime and daytime tests are available at Abraham Lincoln Memorial Hospital.

 A sleep study:

 - lasts about nine hours

-- must be ordered by a physician or a nurse practioner
+- must be ordered by a physician or a nurse practitioner

 - records valuable data needed to diagnose sleep disorders

 Located in ALMH's Respiratory Therapy department, the Sleep Study Center is a two-bed facility serving patients 16 years of age and up.
 Studies are offered Monday through Saturday.
 Single studies are available for those needing one-on-one care.

 For more information